Last updated:

 Guidance and Support

-The DfE guidance documents for schools provide comprehensive information about the requirements of the census.
 All information about preparing data for the census can be found within your SIMs software and is updated regularly.
 Please ensure you download any relevant guides for assistance in completing the census.

 If you would like help completing the school workforce census, or you have any questions about the return or submitting the data, please use the service request form service request form, making sure you: